BIOL115-MSUM/BIOL115-MSUM.github.io/finch-analysis.md

 In this tutorial you will use a group of packages collectively referred to as the **tidyverse**.

 Before you can use a package, you need to download and install it.
-In RStudio Cloud, we have already done this step for you by running `install.packages("tidyverse")` so you can skip this step.
+In Posit Cloud, we have already done this step for you by running `install.packages("tidyverse")` so you can skip this step.

 If you are using RStudio Desktop, you will need to install the package first.
 In which case, you can either run the code above or use the Packages tab.